darkoverlordofdata/gir2dts/readme.md

 wip - not yet fully automated.
 The current payload had to be manually scrubbed before release.

+## rules

+* numeric typedefs are replaced with 'number'
+* constructirs are replaced with default one optional hash table parameter
+* only functions, enums, and classes
+* anything else, not defined in this group of modules, gets replaced with 'any'

+this leaves 'inconsistencies' in Gir: some method overrides also change the method signature.
+Wtf Gnome?
+So these have to be patched using patch entries in the json config.

+## example

 example tsconfig usage: (from https://github.com/darkoverlordofdata/bosco-player)
 ```